20 pointsby mmarian7 months ago1 comment

 Obviously if Co-op were negligent in their handling of member data they're also guilty of something.
 But even the best organisations have some level of exposure to phishing related attacks.

-• chrisjj3 days ago
+• chrisjj7 months ago

 Phishing?
 Says who?